joelberkeley/words/testing.md

 ### Avoiding bugs in tests

 - Write tests alongside the source code.
 This prevents errors in understanding, keeping a tight loop between development and testing.
 This also helps to ensure code is designed with the user in mind.
 - Keep tests simple.
 Tests are about confidence, and it's difficult to be confident about complex code.
-If a test defers part of its work to another source (e.g. another library or utility function), also test that source.
+If a test defers part of its work to another source, such as another library or utility function, also test that source.
 - When testing non-deterministic objects, take care not to rely on determinism where it can’t be found.

 ### Make the most of tools